unwieldycat/foundational/README.md

 ## Options & Flags
 Options are ways a user can provide additional optional input to alter the behavior of a CLI app.
 Options have a specified value, whereas a flag has a boolean value.

-In runtime, options can be written in various ways.
+Options can be written in various ways.
 For example, the following are all valid ways for a user to specify an option: `--option="Option Value"`, `--option value`, `-o=value`, `-o value`, etc.

-Flags, on the other hand, are written without a specified value, like so: `--flag` (or `-f` if the alias exists)
+Flags are written without a specified value like so: `--flag` (or `-f` if the alias exists)

 ### Creating an Option
-To create an option, specify it in the command object or in the `Application.globalOptions()` function.
+To create an option, specify it in the command object or globally with `Application.globalOptions()`.
 The names and aliases must be formatted as if it were being used in the CLI.

 **Specifying a global option & flag**